mia-platform/documentation/docs/development_suite/set-up-infrastructure/revisions-and-versions.md

 ## Versions Section

-Versions works as immutable snapshots of the configuration in a particular moment, with their description and release note, can be viewed and deleted through the versions management page:
+Versions work as immutable snapshots of the configuration in a particular moment, with their description and release note.
+They can be viewed and deleted through the versions management page:

 :::info
 Versions can only be deleted by Project Administrators.